AllPawsInn/AllPawsInn/README.md

 List of things to be fixed, or impelemented in the application:
    * Adding a date picker to the booking screens

-   * Making the booking bars in the grid view of the boarding screen, interactable (e.g. "right click should be open a dropdown which lets the user to select an action like check-in/out, edit")
+   * Making the booking bars in the grid view of the boarding screen, interactable (e.g. "right click should open a dropdown which lets the user to select an action like check-in/out, or edit")

    * Adding a dropdown to the payment page which lets the user to select extra items to add to the cost (e.g. "nails, grooming,              etc.")